-4.1 The University complies with current data protection legislation including the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
-We treat all personal information as confidential within the terms of the legislation and recognise that within this policy, we will also process special category data about students (e.g. relating to students' health or personal circumstances).

-https://www.essex.ac.uk/student/my-essex/privacy-notice-students

-- 4.2 We share your personal information only amongst members of staff who need to know in order to offer you support, including being able to use this policy. - 4.3 We will ask for your agreement to share personal information obtained under this policy with relevant professionals outside of the University so that they can support you.
-However, if there is a significant risk of harm to you or others, information may be shared without your consent.
-In these by exception circumstances, you will be told what information has been shared and with whom. - 4.4 If you are a student with immigration sponsorship from the University, i.e. if you have a Tier 4 or a Student visa, a break from study as a result of intermission or withdrawal could have an impact on your immigration status.
-Immigration advice will be provided to you at an appropriate time. - 4.5 If you have consented to us sharing information with your next of kin, we may notify them that you are being supported under this policy.
+- 4.1 The University complies with data protection legislation through the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (together, UK GDPR).
+We ensure that all personal information is used fairly, lawfully, and transparently, used for specified, explicit purposes, used in a way that is adequate, relevant and limited only to what is necessary, accurate, kept for no longer than is necessary, and handled in a way that ensures appropriate security, including protection against unlawful or unauthorised processing, access, loss, destruction or damage. - 4.2 We use a number of lawful bases to process and share students' personal data, including special category data (for example, data about your health, ethnic background, race, religion, or sex life or orientation), in order to achieve the purposes described in this policy.
+These lawful bases are explained in our Student Privacy Notice. - 4.3 Within the University, access to information about students is restricted to those who need it in order to carry out their roles, including being able to use this policy. - There are also a number of ways we may share your data externally.
+These are outlined in the Student Privacy Notice.
+We would normally obtain your agreement to share your data. - 4.4 Personal information obtained under this policy with relevant professionals outside the University who are not listed in the Privacy Notice may be shared with your agreement; however, if there is a significant risk of harm to yourself or others, or if we are required by law to share your data, your personal information may be shared using an alternative lawful basis, depending on the circumstances (for example but limited to, vital interests, legitimate interests or legal obligation, employment, social security and social protection).
+In these exceptional circumstances, you will be told what information has been shared and with whom. - 4.5 If you are a student with immigration sponsorship from the University, i.e., if you have a Tier 4 or a Student visa, a break from study as a result of intermission or withdrawal could have an impact on your immigration status.
+Immigration advice will be provided to you at an appropriate time.

+4.6 If you have consented to us sharing information with your next of kin, we may notify them that you are being supported under this policy.
+However, it should be noted that there may be exceptional circumstances, such as when we consider it essential for your safety, and it is believed that this action will prevent risk of death or serious harm, when we will consider contacting your next of kin without your consent.